Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 In step 2, you can use the plugin to create a Twitter feed for your website.

-After you install and activate the plugin, you can use the guided flow to create Twitter feeds.
+After you install and activate the plugin, you can use the guided flow to create Twitter feeds with ease.

-Once you do that, Twitter Feed Pro will ask you to pick the type of Twitter feed you want for your site.
-There are 6 options that you can pick from:
+Once you do that, Twitter Feed Pro will ask you to pick your Twitter feed type.
+There are 6 options here that you can pick from:

 - User Timeline: Pick this option if you simply want to embed tweets from a specific Twitter profile

-- Hashtag: You can go for the hashtag option that embeds tweets with a specific hashtag
+- Hashtag: You can go for the hashtag option that embeds tweets with specific hashtags

 - Home Timeline: If you want to embed content from your own Twitter timeline, you can pick this option